 - Bok choy

-We ate the green beans almost immediately, used those tomatoes in a huge pot of chili, and did this with the butternut squash:
+We ate the green beans almost immediately, used those tomatoes in a huge pot of chili, and did this with the sweet potatoes:

 Sweet Potato Mash